Single Sign-on

 How offloading authentication to a centralised auth server enables SSO between apps

-Sign in with Tapico conforms to the OpenID Connect specification and will work with any certified client library.
+Signing in conforms to the OpenID Connect specification and will work with any certified client library.

 Setting up SSO involves: